 So far, we’ve discussed some of the various ways in which fans and clubs can benefit from the IoT, connected stadiums and devices.
 There are however a number of challenges to overcome in order to progress.
 These come primarily in the shape of security and privacy.
 For example, manufacturers of IoT devices and networks need to be mindful of the harmful potential they can unleash.
 Unsecured devices can be hacked and hackers can therefore use the devices for things such as domestic abuse or even to bring down whole networks.
 The market has been flooded with cheap connected devices which have been used by hackers to create denial of service attacks.

-“In 2016, hackers were able to harness tens of millions of unsecured smart devices like thermostats, home security systems and even printers to launch a massive denial-of-service attack against major web sites like Amazon, Netflix, and Twitter.
+“Hackers were able to harness tens of millions of unsecured smart devices like thermostats, home security systems and even printers to launch a massive denial-of-service attack against major web sites like Amazon, Netflix, and Twitter.
 The attack prevented consumers from reaching these sites for several hours.” – Mark Huffman, Consumer Affairs

 In terms of privacy – consumers are concerned that their data is not secure from hackers and brands which seek to monetise the data or use this for unknown purposes such as surveillance.
 In order for IoT to prosper therefore, manufacturers need to consider security more carefully and policy and standards need to prevent unsecured cheap devices and IoT abuse.

 Finally, brands need to be transparent about what data is being used for so that the IoT is genuinely improving the fan experience and not being used for nefarious purposes.
 What challenges or potential do you think the IoT has in store for sports clubs and fans in the future?
 I’d love to hear from you.
 In the final part (5) of our digital sport and fan engagement series, I cover smartphones and fan engagement.